Difficulty Specification

 Decay Anti-Stall

 If no block is found for an extended period, the cASERT level decays to B0 via zone-based rates.
-Activation: dynamic — max(ahead × 600s, 2h).
+Activation: always 7,200s (2 hours) since V3.1.
 Easing profiles E1–E4 activate only after 6 hours extra at B0.
 This prevents mining deadlock when hashrate drops suddenly.

 ZONE-BASED DECAY TO B0